OmnipreneurshipAcademy/devstack/docs/adg/transifex_translations.rst

 Add new strings to the project and push them to the transifex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After changing files or development, goto ``lms-shell``, then have to run the following command.
+After changing files or development, go to ``lms-shell``, then run the following command:

 .. code:: sh